IBM-Cloud/terraform-provider-ibm/website/docs/r/backup_recovery_protection_group.html.markdown

 * `environment` - (Required, String) Specifies the environment of the Protection Group.
   * Constraints: Allowable values are: `kPhysical`, `kSQL`, `kKubernetes`.
 * `is_paused` - (Optional, Boolean) Specifies if the the Protection Group is paused.
 New runs are not scheduled for the paused Protection Groups.
 Active run if any is not impacted.
+* `delete_snapshots` - (Optional, Boolean) Specifies whether to delete snapshots when deleting the Protection Group.
+If true, all snapshots associated with this Protection Group will be deleted.
+Default is false.
 * `kubernetes_params` - (Optional, List) Specifies the parameters which are related to Kubernetes Protection Groups.
 Nested schema for **kubernetes_params**:
 	* `enable_indexing` - (Optional, Boolean) Specifies if indexing of files and folders is allowed or not while backing up namespace.
 If allowed files and folder can be recovered.